apereo/cas/docs/cas-server-documentation/installation/Configuration-Server-Management.md

 to the list of active profiles (i.e. `spring.profiles.active=standalone,testldap,stagingMfa`)

 <div class="alert alert-warning"><strong>Remember</strong><p>You are advised to not overlay or otherwise
-modify the built in <code>application.properties</code> file.
+modify the built in <code>application.properties</code> or <code>bootstrap.properties</code> files.
 This will only complicate and weaken your deployment.
-Instead try to comply with the CAS defaults and bootstrap CAS as much as possible via the default, override via <code>application.yml</code> or use the <a href="Configuration-Management.html#overview">outlined strategies</a>.
+Instead try to comply with the CAS defaults and bootstrap CAS as much as possible via the defaults, override via <code>application.yml</code> or use the <a href="Configuration-Management.html#overview">outlined strategies</a>.
 Likewise, try to instruct CAS to locate configuration files external to its own.
 Premature optimization will only lead to chaos.</p></div>